eoinkelly/ember-runloop-handbook/README.md

 4. Manipulate the new DOM (after rendering)

 and we can also see that our _do work as you need it_ approach means that these types of work get interleaved.
-In fact there are some significant downsides to this:
+This turns out to have are some significant downsides:

-1. It is Inefficent.
+1. It is inefficent.
 Every time we changed the DOM in the example above the browser did a layout and paint - these are expensive operations which can create a laggy UI.
-2. A pain to work with if we want to do stuff with the newly changed DOM.
-Since the rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view
+2. It is arkwward to work with if we want to do stuff with the newly changed DOM.
+Since the rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view.

+So we would give our imaginary _no Runloop_ Ember an **A** for effort but a **D** for efficency here.

 ## Enter the Runloop

-How might we solve thes problems?
+How might we solve these problems?
 How does Ember solve them?

 Instead of just doing work as it finds it, Ember schedules the work on an internal set of work queues (roughly one for each phase).